fubuki4649/suisai/README.md

 ## Setup

-Create a `.env` file and tell suisai where your backend server is
+Create a `.env` file from `example.env` and tell suisai where your backend server is.

 ## Running

+    bun install
     bun run dev